xieofxie/Cognitive-Services-Direct-Line-Speech-Client/README.md

 * Accepts typed text and speech captured by a microphone as inputs for your bot
 * Supports playback of audio response
 * Supports use of [custom wake-words](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-devices-sdk-create-kws)
-* Supports sending custom [Bot-Framework Activities](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md) as JSON
+* Supports sending custom [Bot-Framework Activities](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md) as JSON to the bot
 * Displays [Adaptive Cards](https://adaptivecards.io/) sent from your bot (with some limitations)
 * Exports the transcript and activity logs to a file